victorfernandesraton/cep-any/README.md

 A low dependency CEP lib

+# WARNING

-# WARNING: if you use node.js 17 or lower, see 1.3.0 version, 2.0.0 version breaking changes because fetch native has been in use
+if you use node.js 17 or lower, see 1.3.0 version, 2.0.0 version breaking changes because fetch native has been in use

 ## Simple use